bob-606/5.easa.fi/README.md

 ## 31. If surrounded by airflow (v>0), any arbitrarily shaped body produces...
-If surrounded by airflow (v>0), any arbitrarily shaped body produces...
 - drag and lift.
 - constant drag at any speed.
 - ***drag.***